GwenTheKween/vimwiki_story/adventure/README.md

 The only set parts of the adventure are the start and the very end.

 The [[start.wiki|start of the adventure]] is the Croft Crew going to the island.
 I would consider the start over when a camp is set close to the Hamlet.
+  This would get the player acquainted with the main antagonistic faction: [[lore/wayland.wiki|Wayland Inc.]]

 The [[end.wiki|end of the adventure]] is achieved when the crew stroms the Croft mannor, fighting the final boss and either die trying to reclaim the mannor, or they do reclaim and the rebuilding process can start for real.
 This should end at or around level 7.